-- 1.1 This report is to inform Members of progress with development of the Derbyshire Cycling Plan and the outcome of the public consultation.
-Please see Appendix 2 for the latest version of the Plan. - 1.2 The Plan aims to make the county the most 'connected' in the country by doubling the number of people regularly cycling by 2025.
-Its sets a joint authority strategic ambition for increasing levels of cycling over the next 10 years. - 1.3 The Plan is in response to the call to action from government for local authorities to work in partnership to increase local level cycling and the PM's ambition to "kick-start a cycling revolution" - 1.4 The Plan has been produced by a wide range of partners and provides strategic direction and a combined vision that will ensure we are best placed to take advantage of potential future funding opportunities.
+- 1.1 This report is to inform Members of the outcome of the public consultation on the Derbyshire Cycling Plan and to seek Cabinet endorsement of the final version of the Plan (see Appendix 2). - 1.2 The Plan aims to make Derby and Derbyshire the most 'connected' in the country by doubling the number of people regularly cycling by 2025.
+Its sets a joint authority strategic ambition for increasing levels of cycling over the next 10 years. - 1.3 The Plan is in response to the call to action from government for local authorities to work in partnership to increase local level cycling and the PM's ambition to "kick-start a cycling revolution". - 1.4 The Plan has been produced by a wide range of partners and provides strategic direction and a combined vision that will ensure we are best placed to take advantage of potential future funding opportunities.